zzhangjii/learning-library/workshops/docker/windows/README.md

 This option uses `Docker for Windows`  running on top of Hyper-V

-- Create the compute instance using a VCN you already have in place. **Note the Public IP address and the Initial Password for the opc user**
+- Create a `Windows 2016 Datacenter` Compute instance on Bare Metal using a VCN you already have in place. **Note the Public IP address and the Initial Password for the opc user**

   ![](images/000Windows/win14.png)

-- Go to your VCN and **open port 3389** in the Ingress Rules (RDP uses port 3389)
+- Go to your VCN default Security List and **open port 3389** in the Ingress Rules (RDP uses port 3389)

   ![](images/000Windows/win7.png)